ZJU-ACES-ISE/ChatUniTest/README.md

 process_number = 32 # The number of processes to use when generating tests.
-dataset_dir = ../dataset/ # Dataset directory, no need to change. result_dir = ../result/ # Result directory, no need to change. project_dir = ../Chart/ # Project directory, change it to your project directory. max_rounds = 6 # The maximum number of rounds to generate one test.
+dataset_dir = ../dataset/ # Dataset directory, no need to change. result_dir = ../result/ # Result directory, no need to change. project_dir = ../Chart/ # compiled Java project directory.
+max_rounds = 6 # The maximum number of rounds to generate one test.
 One round for generation, 5 rounds for repairing the test.
 TIMEOUT = 30 # The timeout for each test.
 MAX_PROMPT_TOKENS = 2700 # The maximum number of tokens for each prompt.